vlengmann/Re-Cell-Supervised-Learning-Linear-Regression/README.md

 With the used and refurbished device market projected to reach $52.7 billion by 2023, driven by cost savings and environmental benefits, ReCell aims to capitalize on this growth by offering dynamic pricing for used phones and tablets.

 ## Objective
-As a Data Scientist at ReCell, your goal is to build a linear regression model to predict the price of used/refurbished devices and identify key factors influencing their resale value.
+As a Data Scientist at ReCell, my goal within this project is to build a linear regression model to predict the price of used/refurbished devices and identify key factors influencing their resale value.
 This will support ReCell’s strategy in optimizing pricing for competitive advantage in the market.

 ## Data Description
 The dataset contains various attributes of used and refurbished phones and tablets (collected in 2021) that can impact their resale value, including: